NardiniA/antonio-nardini-phone-numbers/content/pages/about.md

   description: 'I am a web developer that specialises in creating dynamic, fast and
     inexpensive websites fully equipped with multiple sections and an admin system. '
   lightBackground: false
+- template: call-to-action
+  title: Get In Touch
+  slim: true
+  buttons:
+  - template: button
+    style: Default
+    href: "/contact"
+    text: Contact Us
+  text: Need a website?
+Want the fastest, <strong>affordable</strong> website available?
+    Look no further.
+Get started with websites from <strong>£150</strong> upfront and then only <strong>£10 per year</strong> to run.
 - template: features
   cardBased: true
   lightBackground: true